scala/scala3/README.md

 Code of Conduct
 ===============
 Dotty uses the [Scala Code of Conduct](https://www.scala-lang.org/conduct.html) for all communication and discussion.
-This includes both GitHub, Gitter chat and other more direct lines of communication such as email.
+This includes both GitHub, Discord and other more direct lines of communication such as email.

 How to Contribute